owen2345/rails-hotreload/README.md

 This gem adds hot reloading feature to Rails applications that contains hotwire.
 The application is automatically reloaded when:
 - Any file has changed (added, updated or deleted) in `app/assets/builds`
-- Any app view was changed (added, updated or deleted) in `app/views`
+- Any app view has changed (added, updated or deleted) in `app/views`

 ## Dependencies
 - This Gem depends on (turbo-rails)[https://github.com/hotwired/turbo-rails] to automatically stream reload message when file changes were detected